Mudan incident: Aftermath

 The Mudan incident did not immediately cause any concern in Japan.
 A few officials knew of it by mid-1872 but it was not until April 1874 that it became an international concern.
 The repatriation procedure in 1872 was by the books and had been a regular affair for several centuries.
 From the 17th to 19th centuries, the Qing had settled 401 Ryukyuan shipwreck incidents both on the coast of mainland China and Taiwan.
 Shipwrecks during this time period were common.
 Between 1701 and 1876, 278 Ryukyuan ships shipwrecked along China's coast, more than Ryukyuan shipwrecks along Taiwan's coast.
 The Ryukyu Kingdom did not ask Japanese officials for help regarding the shipwreck.
 Instead its king, Shō Tai, sent a reward to Chinese officials in Fuzhou for the return of the 12 survivors.

 In September 1872, Japan dethroned the king of Ryukyu.
 Despite the Ryukyu Kingdom having been an independent state at the time of the incident, the Japanese government eventually demanded that the Qing government be held responsible for the actions of the Paiwanese, which the Qing government dismissed, on the grounds that "civilization had not been extended to the region".
 In 1874, Japanese officials launched an invasion of southern Taiwan in the name of avenging the deaths of the 54 Ryukyuans.

 Legacy

 Japan

 According to Professor Matayoshi Seikiyo, the Mudan incident was historically important for two reasons: it resulted in the "verdict that the Ryukyu islands belonged to Japan," and it "served as a stepping stone for the later occupation and colonization of Taiwan by Japan."

-The Japanese expedition army established a memorial tower in front of the tomb where Taiwanese rescuers made, and collected skulls, 44 skulls; 10 skulls could not be recovered.
-The skulls were transferred first to Nagasaki and then to Naha and buried there and later at Gokoku-ji (Okinawa) in the same city.
-In 1980, the tomb was made again anew, and related people attended the ceremony from Miyako Island.
+The Japanese expedition army established a memorial tower in front of the tomb where Taiwanese rescuers had collected 44 skulls; 10 skulls could not be recovered.
+The skulls were transferred first to Nagasaki and then to Naha where they were buried before being later moved to Gokoku-ji (Okinawa) in the same city.
+In 1980, the tomb was re-established, and related people attended the ceremony from Miyako Island.
 The tombstone however has been criticized by Paiwan and Okinawans as having a Japan-centric view, as well as being anachronistic.
 In 1997, Fumio Miyakuni visited the related places and wrote a book.